tedfytw1209/SLOctolyzer/README.md

 2. You will need a local installation of python to run SLOctolyzer.
 We recommend a lightweight package management system such as Miniconda.
 Follow the instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/) to download Miniconda for your desired operating system.

 3. After downloading, navigate and open the Anaconda Prompt, and individually copy and run each line found in `install.txt` to create your own environment in Miniconda and download necessary packages.
-    - **Note**: if you have a GPU running locally to use SLOctolyzer, line 2 in `install/install.txt` should be `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu121`
+    - **Note**: if you have a GPU running locally to use SLOctolyzer, line 3 in `instructions/install.txt` should be `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu121`

 Done!
-You have successfully set up the software to analyse SLO and OCT image data!
+You have successfully set up the software to analyse SLO image data!

 Now you can:

 1. Launch notebooks using `jupyter notebook` or jupyter labs using `jupyter lab` and see the minimal example below so that you can analyse your own SLO data.

-2. Alternatively, edit the `image_directory` and `output_directory` options in `config.txt` and run `python path\to\SLOctolyzer/sloctolyzer/main.py` to batch process your own dataset ().
+2. Alternatively, edit the `image_directory` and `output_directory` options in `config.txt` and run `python path\to\SLOctolyzer/sloctolyzer/main.py` to batch process your own dataset.

 If you have any problems using this method, please do not hesitate to contact us - see the end of this README for contact details!